Jingling Baby

 "Jingling Baby" is the final single released from LL Cool J's third album, Walking with a Panther.
-It was released on January 8, 1990 for Def Jam Recordings and was produced by LL Cool J and Dwayne Simon.
+It was released on January 8, 1989 for Def Jam Recordings and was produced by LL Cool J and Dwayne Simon.
 The single version was remixed by Marley Marl.
 "Jingling Baby" peaked at #32 on the Hot R&B/Hip-Hop Songs.
 It was backed by remixed versions of "Illegal Search", a track from LL Cool J's fourth album, Mama Said Knock You Out.
 The song was later sampled by contemporary hip hop group A Tribe Called Quest on their penultimate album The Love Movement on the track "Against the World", and also by Ludacris in his 2012 single "Jingalin'".

+Both versions of "Illegal Search" featured here are exclusive to this single.